apache/druid/docs/development/extensions-core/kafka-supervisor-reference.md

 ## Task Autoscaler Properties

-> Note that Task AutoScaler is currently designated as experimental.

 | Property | Description | Required |
 | ------------- | ------------- | ------------- |
 | `enableTaskAutoScaler` | Enable or disable autoscaling. `false` or blank disables the `autoScaler` even when `autoScalerConfig` is not null| no (default == false) |